chryswoods/siremol.org/pages/binaries.md

 MD5Sum = e5f4bb3dc6ce91f46932a89e1969e8b8

-Note that on OS X you will need to run Python scripts with the `sire_python` interpreter.
-This is due to an issue with the default Python interpreter that is installed via Conda.

 You can also download the latest nightly development binary of Sire.
 This is a compiled binary of the latest version of the Sire `devel` branch in [GitHub](https://github.com/michellab/Sire).

 [sire_devel_latest_osx.run](https://siremol.org/largefiles/sire_releases/download.php?name=sire_devel_latest_osx.run) : Latest devel version, compiled for OS X [~600 MB]